slott56/Stingray-Reader/source/cell.rst

     :header: "Type symbol","Type number","Python value"
     :widths: 33, 5, 55

-    XL_CELL_EMPTY,0,"empty string u''"
+    XL_CELL_EMPTY,0,"empty string ''"
     XL_CELL_TEXT,1,"a Unicode string"
     XL_CELL_NUMBER,2,"float"
     XL_CELL_DATE,3,"float"
     XL_CELL_BOOLEAN,4,"int; 1 means TRUE, 0 means FALSE"
     XL_CELL_ERROR,5,"int representing internal Excel codes; for a text representation, refer to the supplied dictionary error_text_from_code"
-    XL_CELL_BLANK,6,"empty string u''.
+    XL_CELL_BLANK,6,"empty string ''.
 Note: this type will appear only when open_workbook(..., formatting_info=True) is used."

 An XLSX (per ECMA 376, section 18.18.11) or ODS provides a similar list of cell types.
 The data is always encoded as a proper string that can be converted (if necessary) based on the type code.